 THE BEAVER RIVER TRAILSIGERMAN SIDE TRAIL LOOP

-10.7 km, connecting the Thornbury Harbour to Clendenan Dam.
-The Beaver River Trail has a number of scenic rest areas and vistas with benches.
-As well, the Trail meanders through Town parks such as Thornbury Riverwalk next to the Blue Mountains Municipal Office, Lion’s Park and Fireman’s Park both in Clarksburg.
-Many interpretive signs provide historical and environmental education opportunities along the way making this trail both enjoyable and educational!
+This 10.7 km trail connects the Thornbury Harbour to Clendenan Dam, offers a number of scenic rest areas and vistas with benches, and meanders through Town parks such as Thornbury Riverwalk, Lion’s Park and Fireman’s Park in Clarksburg.
+Many interpretive signs provide historical and environmental facts along the way.

 TROUT HOLLOW TRAIL

-A 14 km trail along the Bighead River.
-Access from Edwin St. (across from Beautiful Joe Park) or from the 7th Line (take Hwy 26 west to Grey Rd 12, turn left at 7th Line, parking is after 13 S/R).
+This 14 km trail along the Bighead River in Meaford can be accessed on Edwin Street across from Beautiful Joe Park or from the 7th Line.
+Take Highway 26 west to Grey Road 12 and turn left at 7th Line.
+Parking is after 13th Sideroad.

-A 3.1 km trail accessed from Grey Road 13 (the Beaver Valley Road) between Kimberley and Heathcote, take Sideroad 22C to the west.
-The loop trail begins at the corner with the 3rd Line.
+The 3.1 km loop trail between Grey Road 13 and 3rd Line near Heathcote can be accessed on Sideroad 22C to the west.
 Park beside the road.
 Follow the white blazes of the main Bruce Trail to the west on the old cart track that is the continuation of Sideroad 22C.
 After about 1 km on your right (north side) you will see a sign for the blue-blazed Siergerman Side Trail.
-This trail affords great views across the Beaver Valley and a nearby ravine.
+This trail offers great views across the Beaver Valley and a nearby ravine.
 The intersection of the main Bruce Trail and the Siegerman Side Trail is a perfect spot for a picnic and a splash in the river.